 The ministry of Forests, and Park Fauna (MFFP) has selected to modify the hunting calendar.
 As hunting periods always begin on a Saturday, the start and end dates vary by year.
-To know the official 2020 dates, Quebec hunters can go to the MFFP website and click on the calendar.
+To know the official 2021 dates, Quebec hunters can go to the MFFP website.
 The first period is reserved for bow and crossbow hunting, the second is for rifles, and the third is for firearms.

 In terms of the amount of captures one can make, new measures are put into place every year.
-This season, the limit has increased to two per hunter.
 It’s suggested to always check out the regulations concerning this before beginning.

 2. Where to hunt white-tailed deer

 The most recommended spots to hunt deer are large parcels of land where it’s possible to manage livestock well.
 Obviously, it isn’t all hunters who have the chance to practice on private ground.
 In Ontario, the southern regions of the province are where hunters can find the largest number of deer.
 The North-Western region of Ontario is also important, as it accounts for 75% of the global population of deer in the province.